chriscdn/pdf-split/README.md

 ## Other methods

-Fetch the page count:
+Get the page count:

 ```ts
 const pageCount = await splitCache.pageCount("/path/to/your/pdf/file.pdf");
 ```

-Fetch an array with the full path to each page of the split pdf.
+Return an array with the full path to each page of the split pdf.
 This length of the array should match `pageCount`:

 ```ts
 const pages = await splitCache.pages("/path/to/your/pdf/file.pdf");